-If the Directors Resolution is passed, the Board will be comprised of five directors, two of whom, being Stefanie Jay and Vernon Lobo, will be independent within the meaning of NI 58-101.
+The Board is comprised of five directors, two of whom, being Stefanie Jay and Vernon Lobo, are independent within the meaning of NI 58-101.
 For additional information regarding the directors of the Corporation, see "Election of Directors".

 Pursuant to National Instrument 52-110 - Audit Committees ("NI 52-110"), an independent director is one who is free from any direct or indirect relationship which could, in the view of the Board, be reasonably expected to interfere with a director's independent judgment.
-The Board determines annually whether each member of the Board is independent in accordance with applicable securities legislation by ascertaining, among other things, whether they were engaged as an executive officer or employee of the

-Corporation or any of its subsidiaries, they have any immediate family member engaged as an executive officer or employee of the Corporation or any of its subsidiaries, they received remuneration from the Corporation or any of its subsidiaries other than remuneration for acting as a director or a member of any committee of the Board, or they or an immediate family member benefitted from a business relationship with the Corporation or any of its subsidiaries that could reasonably be perceived to interfere with their independent judgement.
+The Board determines annually whether each member of the Board is independent in accordance with applicable securities legislation by ascertaining, among other things, whether they were engaged as an executive officer or employee of the Corporation or any of its subsidiaries, they have any immediate family member engaged as an executive officer or employee of the Corporation or any of its subsidiaries, they received remuneration from the Corporation or any of its subsidiaries other than remuneration for acting as a director or a member of any committee of the Board, or they or an immediate family member benefitted from a business relationship with the Corporation or any of its subsidiaries that could reasonably be perceived to interfere with their independent judgement.